astral-sh/rye/docs/guide/toolchains/index.md

 ## Registering Toolchains

-Additionally it's possible to register an external toolchain with the `rye toolchain register` command.
+Additionally, it's possible to register an external toolchain with the `rye toolchain register` command.

 ```